soul-traveller/read_image_patch_colors/index.md

 - This script seeks to minimize rounding/quantization error:
   * If the image has 16-bit/channel data it will be used directly.
-  * If the image is 8-bit/channel (most typical images), it will be scaled up exactly to 16-bit (value * 257) before colour conversion to reduce rounding / mapping error in conversions.
+  * If the image is 8-bit/channel (most typical images), it will be scaled up exactly to 16-bit (value * 257) before color conversion to reduce rounding / mapping error in conversions.
   * Conversion from RGB -> XYZ -> Lab is done using ArgyllCMS xicclu with precision floats; XYZ is scaled so Yn = 100 and written with 6 decimal places.